sudo-bmitch/presentations/oss-maintainer-2026/presentation.md

   - Accepted changes are often based on whether it will drive more adoption of paid offerings
 - Some companies sponsor OSS of what I call peripheral tools, outside of their core business
   - E.g. a video streaming company releasing their monitoring tool
-- A good number of OSS maintainers are not paid, it's either a side project outside of work, or they are retired/unemployed/student
+- A good number of OSS maintainers are not paid, it's either
-- Beware of what I call the "Silicon Valley venture capital business model".
-  - They use OSS to capture the market, and then rug-pull...
-  - Changing the license and start charging for what used to be free.
-  - Cory Doctorow would call this "Enshitification".
+  - A side project outside of work
+  - Or they are retired/unemployed/student where this doesn't directly detract from their income

 ------